Benjamin K. Miller (judge)

-Benjamin K. Miller (born November 5, 1936) is a former judge in Illinois.
+Benjamin K. Miller (November 5, 1936 – February 25, 2024) was an American judge in Illinois.
 He was a member of the Illinois Supreme Court from 1984 to 2001.
 He served as chief justice from 1991 to 1994.

 Early life

-Miller was born November 5, 1936 in Springfield, Illinois.
+Miller was born November 5, 1936, in Springfield, Illinois.
 He earned his B.A. degree from Southern Illinois University Carbondale in 1958 where he was a member of Sigma Pi fraternity.
 He then earned his J.D. degree from Vanderbilt University in 1961.
 He returned to Springfield where he had a private practice from 1961 to 1976.

 Miller became an adjunct professor at the Southern Illinois University School of Medicine in the Department of Medical Humanities in 1974.

 In 1976, Miller was appointed to be a judge on the Circuit Court for the 7th Judicial Circuit by the state's Supreme Court.
 He was elected to that position in 1978.
 He served as Presiding Judge in the Criminal Felony Division of the Circuit Court in Sangamon County from 1976 to 1980.
 In 1981, he was elected Chief Judge of the 7th Judicial Circuit and served in that capacity until 1982.
 It was during this time that he presided over the murder cases of inmates involved the 1978 riot at Pontiac Correctional Center.
 He was elected to the 4th District Appellate Court in 1982.